 Training and Methods

-I make sense of couples' relational impasses through five primary lenses, listed here in order of importance to my approach:
+I make sense of couples' relational impasses through six lenses, listed here in order of importance to my approach:

 1. Psychobiological Approach to Couples Therapy (PACT) – The cutting edge in research-based couple therapy, PACT integrates neuroscience, attachment & somatic perspectives to identify obstacles that undermine partnership while providing resources for rebuilding it.
 I have been in ongoing training with the PACT institute and PACT supervisors since 2015.